oswhytecodes/shareyourthoughts_ts-nextjs/README.md

 #### JANUARY

-Jan 4 - prisma and next auth are connected, User data is being sent to the db
+Jan 4 - prisma and next auth are connected, User data is being sent to the db Jan 30 - Using session object and router to redirect users that haven't signed up
 #### DECEMBER

 Dec 24 - REworked the site's UI with Tailwind